Bevingta/vuln_ml/README.md

     "database_origin": "bigvul"
   }
 ```
 All of the entries should be contained in an array in a json file.
 If you would like to use one of our pre-made datasets, you can use one of the following datasets: [PrimeVul Upsampled](https://huggingface.co/datasets/alexv26/PrimeVulOversampled), [BigVul Upsampled](https://huggingface.co/datasets/alexv26/BigVulOversampled), or our [Combined Dataset](https://huggingface.co/datasets/alexv26/GNNVulDatasets).
-To download a huggingface dataset while you run the code, you can use the following command: `$ python gnn_pipeline.py --download-presplit-datasets repo_id`, where `repo_id` is a repo id such as _username/dataset_name_.
+To download a huggingface dataset while you run the code, you can use the following command: \
+`$ python gnn_pipeline.py --download-presplit-datasets repo_id` \
+where `repo_id` is a repo id such as _username/dataset_name_.

 **2) Set configs** \
 In the configs.json file, you can change the configs for the execution, including the number of epochs, patience (how many epochs without improvement until model stops early), L2 regularization rate, dropout rate, etc.